-(Mark C)ne) --------- ------

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2023

-OR

-$\hfill\Box$ Transition report pursuant to section 13 or 15(d) of the securities exchange act of 1934 for the transition period from \hfill to

-Commission File Number: 001-39692

-IN8BIO, INC.

-(Exact name of Registrant as specified in its Charter)

-Delaware 82-5462585

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-350 5th Avenue, Suite 5330

-New York, New York (Address of principal executive offices)

-10118 (Zip Code)

-Registrant's telephone number, including area code: (646) 600-6438

-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered n which registered Common Stock, \$0.0001 par value per share INAB The Nasdaq Stock Market LLC Indicate by check mark whether the Registrant: (1) has fil preceding 12 months (or for such shorter period that the Redays.
-Yes \boxtimes No \square 1 1 ' / 0 Indicate by check mark whether the Registrant has submitt (§232.405 of this chapter) during the preceding 12 months (of ion S-T Indicate by check mark whether the registrant is a large accompany.
-See the definitions of "large accelerated filer," "a Act.
-0 Large accelerated filer \Box Accelerated filer Non-accelerated filer $oximes$ Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Section 8 extended transition period for complying with any new or revised Indicate by check mark whether the Registrant is a shell com- npany (as defined in Rule 12b-2 of the Excha nge Act).
-Yes □ No ⊠ The number of shares of Registrant's Common Stock outstan nding as of May 7, 2023 was 29,750,348.
+(Mar rk One) X QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For th e quarterly period ended June 30, , 2023 OR TRANSITION REPORT PURSUANT TO SECTOR TRANSITION PERIOD FROM TO FION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 FOR TH Co ommission File Number: 001-3969 22 IN8BIO, INC. (Exact nat me of Registrant as specified in its Charter) Delaware 82-5462585 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 350 5th Avenue, Suite 5330 New York, New York 10118 (Address of principal executive offices) (Zip Code) Registrant's tel ephone number, including area code: (646) 600-6438 Secu rities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share INAB The Nasdaq Stock Market LLC prece 9 1, 1 1 13 or 15(d) of the Securities Exchange Act of 1934 during the d (2) has been subject to such filing requirements for the past S ate by check mark whether the Registrant has submitted elec 2.405 of this chapter) during the preceding 12 months (or for s 5 5 required to be submitted pursuant to Rule 405 of Regulation S-as required to submit such files).
+Yes $\boxtimes$ No $\square$

+Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange

+Accelerated filer

+Smaller reporting company

+$\boxtimes$

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+The number of shares of Registrant's Common Stock outstanding as of August 7, 2023 was 31,601,145.

+Large accelerated filer

+Non-accelerated filer

+$\boxtimes$